UPDATE: August 6, 2020

 In addition, the following service changes remain in effect:

-- Residential Permit Applications are limited to online submission.
-Submit a Residential Permit.
+- Residential and commercial building and development permit applications are limited to online submission.
+Apply for a Building and Development Permit.

 - Plumbing Permit Applications accepted via email@example.com